rohrlaf/SlaRle.js/Readme.md

 - 84,4 % accuracy at 800px max

+### Demo

+Please check out the demo at: http://bobbyjay.github.io/SlaRle.js/ For taking a photo or selecting an existing photo (depends on the mobile browser) click "Load Image".
+This will load your image into the canvas at the bottom scaled with the maximum resolution set in the input field above.
+After the image is loaded the "Scan" button will trigger SlaRle.

+**Info:** Currently, there are some problems, when the barcode is too large.
+There is a maximum width between to gradients/lines that will be exceeded.
+ALso, the feedback isn't perfect, if the algorithm is successful it will output the EAN and if not the result will be empty.
+I will work on this for the demo and also try to show the result of the localisation in the canvas.

 ### References

 - [1] Stern: "Mobile Produkterkennung für ein Behinderten-Assistenzsystem: Automatische Lokalisierung und Dekodierung von 1-D Barcodes", 2011